calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 Following tasks are required in order to integrate the transmission of CAN messages with the MCU's HAL:

 1. Implement CAN HAL transmission.
-This means instrumenting code within function `can_NWID_NODE_1_HALtransmitMsg`.
+This means instrumenting code within function `can_NWID_NODEID_HALtransmitMsg`.

    HAL code to trigger a CAN message transmission by the associated CAN peripheral shall be put inside the body of this function.
 Data regarding the message to be transmitted can be taken from the provided argument `msg_info` as follows.